 - did not promote the book after it was published

 2. So you can get a small or side project out as a book while you work on a major book project (which, in order to get hired or promoted, you may do through an academic press).

-1. You do not have time, interest, funds, or contacts for editing, design, or marketing.
+1. You do not have time, interest, funds, or contacts for learning the skills and discipline of copy-editing, design, or marketing (see 3 & 4 above).